 What Causes Conduct Disorder?

-There are many factors that can contribute to the development of a conduct disorder.
+Brain injury, past abuse or neglect, a history of trauma, negative family and social experiences, disorganized home life, school failure, and genetic factors can all contribute to the development of a conduct disorder.
 Neuropsychological testing has shown that children and adolescents with conduct disorders seem to have impairment in the frontal lobe of the brain that interferes with their ability to plan, avoid harm and learn from negative experiences.

 What Are the Symptoms of Conduct Disorder?

-Most symptoms seen in adolescents with conduct disorder also occur at times in adolescents without this disorder.
+Most symptoms seen in adolescents with conduct disorder can also occur in adolescents without this disorder.
 However, in adolescents with conduct disorder, these symptoms occur more frequently and interfere with learning, school adjustment and, sometimes, with the adolescent's relationships with others.

 The following are the most common symptoms of conduct disorder.
 However, each adolescent may experience symptoms differently.
 The four main groups of behaviors include: